krish-21/iStock/README.md

     `cd iStock`

-3. Build the main program using make : *Our Makefile compiles main.cpp by default.*
+3. Build the main program using make : *Our Makefile compiles main.cpp by default*

     `make`